 “You is smart.
 You is kind.
 You is important.”
-That is one of my favorite quotes from the book and movie, The Help.
+That is one of my favorite quotes from the book and movie The Help.
 In the movie, those words are spoken daily to a little girl by her housekeeper/nanny.
-Although the quote badly violates English grammar, it is quite powerful.
-If everyday you heard similar words, you would undoubtedly start to believe them.
+If you heard similar words spoken to you daily, you would start to believe them.
 When things get a little chaotic in your homeschooling world, find the strength to speak words that will encourage you in your journey.
 Here are some examples:

 Give Yourself a Break